sagemath/trac_to_gh/Issue 3756.md

 # Issue 3756: [with patch; needs review] finance -- fix a bug in fractional brownian motion random walks

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3756

 Original creator: was